mcoleman161/JobScraper/README.md

 # JobScraper
-Python code for scraping mediocre job boards and putting them into easy to use CSV with email updates.
+UPDATE: Discord bot for scraping the Riot web portal for new/removed jobs and DM'ing target user.

+The bot should be implemented to run 24/7 as it usings coroutines to only execute code every hour and only when changes are detected.

+Libraries required:
+discord
+asyncio
+subprocess
+scraper
+os
+dotenv
+requests_html
+csv

+DEPRECATED:
-The object of this is to scrape a website, store the data into a csv utilizing panda.
+The original object of this is to scrape a website, store the data into a csv utilizing panda.
 Then compare said file to previous csv for changes.

 ** Note we ignore line changes so if a job is removed then reposted this will not trigger an event.